ssahussai/Doggie-Deck/README.md

 *  AAU, when viewing a dog's detail page, I want to click EDIT to update that dog's information.
 * AAU, when viewing a dog's detail page, I want to click DELETE to remove that dog from the database.
 * AAU, I should be able to track the dog meals such as breakfast, lunch, and dinner.
+* AAU, when viewing the detail page of the dog, I want to see a list of toys the dog has and be able to add toys to the list that he dog doesn't already have.

 ## Technologies Used
 * Django